about

 Currently

-Working through cryptographic constructions from scratch in Rust — byte-level primitives, lattice-based primitives, and IOP-style proof systems.
+Cryptography from scratch in Rust — lattice-based primitives and IOP-style proof systems — plus

-Available for freelance and research engagements.
+Looking for research-engineer, scientific-software or HPC work in a research group, and open to freelance and research engagements.
 See contact.

 Research interests